Ranzer-Dev/VendingMachine-Challenge/README.md

 2. Navigate to the project directory:
    `cd vending-machine`

-3. Run the project using your preferred IDE
+3. Open the project using your preferred IDE

 4. Find and run the main class that contains the main(String[] args) method.